MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 2. Create a Field Service work order and attach a service task to it.

-   1. To create a new work order in Dynamics 365 for Field Service, in the left navigation, select **Work Orders**, and then select **New Work Order**.
+   1. To create a new work order in Dynamics 365 for Field Service, select **Work Orders** in the left navigation, and then select **New Work Order**.

       ![Create work order](media/create-work-order.PNG "Create work order")